Itheum/architecture-diagrams/live_whitepaper.md

 There are a few reasons for this:

 1. On-chain storage of large datasets is not feasible.
-Blockchains are not built for the storage of data and doing this will be costly and also pollute the blockchain ledger.
+Blockchains are not built for the storage of data and doing this will be costly and will also pollute the blockchain ledger.

 2. On-chain storage of entire data or segments of data can also lead to privacy and data sovereignty issues as the blockchain is a fully open, distributed, and transparent tool.

 For these reasons, the trade of data is facilitated via a hybrid on-chain/off-chain model.

-1. Data is first validated and hashed.
+1. The data is first validated and hashed.
 The validated and encrypted dataset is uploaded to a centralized, secure storage location to a hidden (non-public) destination.

-2. It’s important to note that the above “storage location” is centralized. rather than being decentralized via IPFS or FileCoin (for example).
+2. It is important to note that the above “storage location” is centralized. rather than being decentralized via IPFS or FileCoin (for example).
 Again there are reasons for this — this mainly has to do with the data sovereignty laws of data where certain countries or regions require data to remain within geographical boundaries.
 We are working on a solution that allows for decentralized, region-based storage or via validated decentralized node-based storage.
 This will be abstracted via both the *Data Coalitions* and *Regional Decentralized Hubs* features - where privacy, security, and regulatory requirements for storage of data are governed via a delegated, authorized `Data Coalition Board` who will manage these on behalf of the end-user.

 3. The hashed value and the identifier for the location are stored on the blockchain.
-The availability of this new data for trade is then “Advertised” — allowing for this new dataset to be “discovered” and then purchased via on-chain transaction facilitation.
+The availability of this new data for trade is then “Advertised”, allowing for this new dataset to be “discovered” and then purchased via on-chain transaction facilitation.

-At this point, there are “two groups” of data you can trade on the DEX.
+At this point, there are two groups of data you can trade on the DEX.
 They are as follows:

 ## 1) Trading Core Itheum Data <a name="selling-2"></a>
 The core Itheum platform is a general-purpose personal data collection platform where organizations can build applications (which require structured user data) using Itheum's Data CAT.